-- 1. EV batteries with bi-directional chargers are cheaper than gas plants for peak power - 2.
+- 1. EV batteries with bi-directional chargers produce very inexpensive peak power - 2.
 EVs are an enormous opportunity to lower electricity rates & carbon emissions - 3.
-By 2030, EVs will have more than twice the capacity of Ontario's gas plants - 4.
+By 2030, EV discharge capacity will be more than 6 times Ontario's forecast deficit - 4.
 When all cars are electric, their gross discharge capacity (GW) will be more than 6 times Ontario's total peak demand - 5.
 Technical barriers to bi-directional charging have largely disappeared (with more bidirectional-capable cars and chargers and million+ mile batteries) - 6.
 This is urgent it is cheaper to incentivize bi-directional charging now before millions of "dumb" and "one-directional" chargers are purchased